-Problem: Poor access to contraception Option: Midwives performing tubal ligation Comparison: Care delivered by other cadres or no care access to health professionals

-Setting: Community/primary health care settings in LMICs with poor
+Problem: Poor access to contraception Option: Midwives performing vasectomy Comparison: Care delivered by other cadres or no care Setting: Community/primary health care settings in LMICs with poor access to health professionals

 CRITERIA JUDGEMENT EVIDENCE COMMENTS AND QUERIES Are the anticipated desirable effects large?
-No Probably Uncertain Probably Yes Varies no yes □ □ □ A systematic review (Polus 2012a) searched for studies that assessed the effects and safety of task shifting for family planning delivery in low and middle income countries.
-The review identified one study from Thailand where the effects of postpartumtubal ligation performed by midwives was compared to the same intervention performed by doctors.
-This study shows that there is little or no difference between midwives and doctors with regard to complications during surgery or postoperative morbidity (low certainty evidence).
-While the midwives spent more time performing the operation, this difference was not clinically important (moderate certainty evidence).
-BENEFITS & HARMS OF THE OPTIONS Are the anticipated undesirable effects small?
-No Probably Uncertain Probably Yes Varies no yes □ □ □ □ □ Outcomes Impacts Certainty of the anticipated effect IS OF TI What is the certainty of Very Low Moderate High No Varies Length of operation Midwives probably spend more time than doctors, but the difference is not clinically important ⊕⊕⊕○ Moderate & HAR the anticipated effects? evidence Complications during surgery There may be little or no difference between midwives and doctors ⊕⊕○○ Low NEFITS Postoperative morbidity There may be little or no difference between midwives and doctors ⊕⊕○○ Low BE Are the desirable effects large relative to the undesirable effects?
-No Probably Uncertain Probably Yes Varies no yes Annex: page 62 (Polus 20 Annex: page 62 (Polus 2012a - Table 3) Main resource requirements Are the resources required small?
-No Probably Uncertain Probably Yes Varies no yes Resource Settings in which midwives already provide other care RESOURCE USE Training Practice-based training in tubal ligation techniques.
+No Probably Uncertain Probably Yes Varies no yes A systematic review (Polus 2012a) searched for studies that assessed the effects and safety of task shifting for family planning delivery in low and middle income countries.
+Another systematic review searched for studies that assessed the effects of midlevel providers, including midwives, in improving the delivery of health care services (Lassi 2012).
+Neither of these reviews identified any studies that assessed the effects of midwives performing vasectomies.
+We are therefore unable to draw any conclusions about the desirable or undesirable effects of this intervention.
+THE OPTIONS Are the anticipated undesirable effects small?
+No Probably Uncertain Probably Yes Varies no yes BENEFITS & HARMS OF What is the certainty of the anticipated effects?
+Very Low Moderate High No low Content of the second Indirect evidence: One of these reviews(Polus 2012a) identified one study from Thailand where the effects of postpartum tubal ligation performed by midwives was compared to the same intervention performed by doctors.
+This study shows that there is little or no difference between midwives and doctors with regard to complications during surgery or postoperative morbidity.
+BENE Are the desirable effects large relative to the undesirable effects?
+No Probably Uncertain Probably Yes Varies no yes Annex: page 62 (Polus 2012a - Table 3) Main resource requirements Are the resources No Probably Uncertain Probably Yes Varies no yes Resource Settings in which midwives already provide other care RCE USE TrainingPractice-based training in vasectomy techniques.
 Midwives are not normally trained in surgical techniques during their graduate studies.
-Training needs may therefore be relatively substantial soul Supervision and monitoring ng Regular supervision by senior midwife or doctor RE Supplies Surgical instruments, local anaesthetic, suture material, surgical facility / theatre, resuscitation equipment Referral To a referral centre for failed ligations and / or compl ications
+Training needs may therefore be relatively substantial RESOURCE required small?
+Supervision and monitoring Regular supervision by senior midwife or doctor RE Supplies Surgical instruments, antiseptic solution, local anaesthetic, suture material, surgical facility, resuscitation equipment Referral To a referral centre for failed ligations/vasectomies and / or complications